The page has been translated by Gen AI.

 Figure.
 State Management Database Configuration

-Network Design for Scalability and Availability
+Network design for scalability and availability

+• Network Design Considering Failure Occurrence For users to connect to the service reliably, not only must the server operate stably, but the network connecting to the server must also be managed reliably.
 Even if a failure occurs in some network segments of the service path, you should either select a service that inherently supports redundancy to prevent service interruption, or duplicate the network connections yourself to prepare for failures.

 Design Principles